 Cashews are a kidney-shaped nut, native specifically to Brazil but now grown in several warm countries too.
-These nuts are rich in nutrients have a soft consistency and sweet flavor.
+Cashews Benefits: These nuts are rich in nutrients have a soft consistency and sweet flavor.
 You get raw or roasted and salted or unsalted cashews.
-Lately, Cashews have been used to make dairy products such as cashew milk, cashew-based cheese, and cashew cream sauces, and sour cream.
+Lately, Cashews have been used to make dairy products such as cashew milk, cashew-based cheese, cashew cream sauces, and sour cream.
 Let us look into the health benefits of cashew nuts.

 Cashews are abundant in monounsaturated and polyunsaturated fatty acids such as help reduce LDL cholesterol and triglyceride levels.
 This diminishes the chance of cardiovascular disease, stroke, and heart attack.

 A study showed that people who consumed cashews more than four times a week were at a lesser risk of coronary heart disease as compared with people who never or rarely consumed nuts.
 Cashews are rich in magnesium, which plays a vital role in more than 300 enzymatic reactions within the body, such as the metabolism of food and the synthesis of fatty acids and proteins.
 Magnesium is also involved in the relaxation of muscles and neuromuscular transmission and activity.

 Studies suggested that people who consumed nuts regularly had better weight loss and management.
 Those who did not consume nuts regularly stood a chance of gaining weight.
 The research concluded that consuming nuts does not lead to weight gain and that it helps to maintain a healthy weight.
 They may do this by helping a person feel satiated and resulting in thermogenesis, which is the production of body heat.
 This can help improve metabolism.